Proudly Serving in Oregon Since 1950

 Application must be submitted no later than March 31, 2019 by 4:30pm.

 Incomplete applications will not be considered for scholarship award.

 IMPORTANT: There is no time limit to the application process.
 However, the application will not be saved along the way.
 Be sure to have enough time to finish it or you will have to start back at the beginning.

-The applicant must be a member or an immediate relative of someone who is a participating member of Pioneer Telephone Cooperative.
-The applicant’s primary place of residence must be located within territory served by Pioneer Telephone Cooperative.
+The applicant must be a member or an immediate relative of someone who is a participating member of Pioneer Connect.
+The applicant’s primary place of residence must be located within territory served by Pioneer Connect.
 The immediate relative may be a spouse, son, or daughter.

 The applicant must also: